Introduction to Docker Selenium Tutorial:

 One Practical Example of Usage of Selenium Grid

-2-3 years ago China banned Google products in its country.
-At that time some other countries who developed web systems for China had to test their web system with different browsers expect Google products (google chrome) such as internet explorer, Firefox, Opera etc.
+2-3 years ago China banned Google products in the country.
+At that time some other companies who developed web systems for China had to test their web system with different browsers except Google products (Google Chrome) such as Internet Explorer, Firefox, Opera, etc.

-And at that point of time selenium grid was very useful to the companies who developed web systems for China, as they used selenium grid for running their test cases in different browsers expect Google chrome.
+So at that time Selenium grid was very useful to those companies, as they used the Selenium grid for running their test cases in different browsers except Google Chrome.

 What is Docker?

 In simple terms, Docker can be termed as a container.
-Developers or Docker users can put things like database, libraries, dependencies into that container and then use that database, dependencies, and libraries to create, deploy and run applications.
+Developers or Docker users can put things like database, libraries, dependencies into that container, and then use those databases, dependencies, and libraries to create, deploy, and run applications.

-By using Docker containers you can setup and package up a software application with all of the contents that are required to build that application, such as databases, libraries, and other dependencies, and finally, you can ship them all out as one package.
+By using Docker containers you can set up and pack a software application with all of the contents that are required to build that application, such as databases, libraries, and other dependencies, and finally, you can ship them all out as one package.

-Usually while configuring the Selenium grid we need to host multiple virtual machines as nodes and we need to connect each and every single node with the hub.
-Also, when we setup a normal grid we need to download selenium server jar file and run that jar file on each and every computer in which we are going to setup the selenium grid.
+Usually while configuring the Selenium grid we need to host multiple virtual machines as nodes and we need to connect every single node with the hub.
+Also, when we set up a normal grid we need to download the Selenium server jar file and run that jar file on each computer in which we are going to set up the Selenium grid.

 This is costly and sometimes a time-consuming task for the testers.
-However, Docker helps us to solve cost involving and time-consuming problems.
+However, Docker helps us to solve cost-related and time-consuming problems.